I am an avid RV enthusiast who understands that my life and my safety depend on the condition of my coach's equipment.

 - If shower heads and faucets start leaking, the best thing to do is replace them.

 RV shower heads are specialty items because they have a stop/start feature that allows travelers to take navy baths.
 There are several types available, some of which I have used but have not lasted long.
-The one I show below works well, is inexpensive and is durable.
+The one I show below works well and is inexpensive and durable.

 Finally, make sure to keep your fresh water line open when you are using your coach.
 Otherwise, the water will overflow its holding tank and flood your coach.

 The weight of the additional water may also crack the tank, so this is important to remember.

 Use Gentle Products on Your Toilet